jsidrach/ewatcher/README.md

 # EWatcher
-EWatcher is an *emoncms* module to visualize electric consumption and PV self-consumption facilities.
+*emoncms* module to visualize electric consumption and PV self-consumption facilities.
 It was based on the [app](https://github.com/emoncms/app) module.
 In order to create the necessary input and feeds, please refer to the [ewatcher-users](https://github.com/jsidrach/ewatcher-users/) project.